Controlling Household Condensation in Winter

 - Reduce the number of indoor house plants that you have, as plants increase humidity levels.

 - Set your furnace humidifier at the recommended level based on current outdoor temperatures.
-To learn about indoor humidity recommendations during extreme cold, click here.
+Check out our guide for managing home humidity during extreme cold weather.

 Following these steps should reduce condensation on your windows.
 If you try these steps and continue to have humidity buildup on your windows, consider contacting Always Plumbing & Heating to help you determine what the problem is and how to address it.